Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### controlledPrint

-Whether or not controlled printing ia enabled.
+Whether or not controlled printing is enabled.
 Controlled print only allows certain people to print a document, and controls the number of times it can be printed.

 Default value: `false`